JeremyAk/arduDev/README.md

 # arduDev
-Development for Arduino board ATMEGA256.
+Development in C for Arduino board ATMEGA 256.